 8) Do Tiny Jobs on Amazon's Fiverr Competitor, Mechanical Turk!

-Here's the interesting story of why it's called Mechanical Turk.
 In the 18th century, there was a touring show where a human-like dummy would play chess and win against several prominent members of society.
 Later on, it was revealed that a person was hidden beneath the cabinet of the chess board and was controlling the movements of the dummy.

-9) Become a Self-Publishing Author
+9) Become a Self-Published Author

-Amazon has a unique service called Kindle Direct Publishing that allows authors to self-publish their book.
 This means that nearly anyone can publish a book and have direct access once again, to Amazon's cherished customers.